California faces stretch of ‘critical’ fire risk as heat dome builds Wednesday

 The heat dome across the West comes after many weather forecast models had shown encouraging prospects for rain in northern and central California, only to dash those hopes and switch to projections for more heat and critical fire weather conditions — the opposite of what the state needs right now.

 The 2020 wildfire season has broken long-standing records, and with no end to the dry season in sight, it’s likely that even more fires will occur.
-October and November are typically when the state sees its strong offshore wind events, which Californians know to be wary of due to the high fire danger.
+October and November are typically when the state sees its strong offshore wind events, which Californians know to be wary of because of the high fire danger.

 So far in 2020, California has recorded its largest wildfire on record, known as the August Complex.
 This is also the state’s first gigafire, one having burned more than 1 million acres.
 Five of the top six largest wildfires in state history (dating back to 1932) have burned between Aug.
 1 and the end of September, along with six of the top 20 most destructive fires.